 Admission to Master of Creative Writing

-No special requirements
+No additional requirements

 This unit focuses on the short-form creative writing in its evolving forms, including micro narratives and the short story , poetry cycles, the short story sequence and novella.
 In addition to the weekly writing workshops, students read Australian and international short-form writing, and narrative studies texts that investigate questions of form and the relationship of the reader to the text.
 Students develop a critical awareness of the broader national and international contexts in which short-form writing is to published.
 At the conclusion of the unit, students will have produced a range of short-form creative works and a book plan.

-- Online quizzes (10%%)
+- Online quizzes (10%)

 - Analysis reprt or book proposal (30%)